 I’m a product and business leader with 19+ years of experience leading and working with empowered teams across a variety of B2C, B2B, and Platform industries (including 4.5 years at eBay).
-I lead teams to create software products that people love to use, and that also enable sustainable product-led businesses.
+I lead teams to create software products that people love to use, and that enable sustainable product-led businesses.

-I work with teams to develop their business and product strategies, and then coach and empower them to build products that are useful and valuable to the business.
+I thrive when working with teams to develop business and product strategies, and then coaching and empowering them to build products that are useful and valuable to the business.
 I further help teams create and execute Go To Market functions that ensure consistent and healthy growth for the business.
 I believe in developing cultures and software development processes that help teams do the best work of their lives in environments that are safe, healthy, and fulfilling.

 Below is a brief overview of my career.
 My goal is to showcase some of the various leadership and product management techniques and methodologies my teams and I have used to drive customer and business growth depending on the specific needs of a product and team.
 This includes the following areas I specialize in:

 - Product and Business leadership: Building and coaching empowered teams in safe, fulfilling environments.
 Developing systems and structures for teams to have the strategic context they need to own decision-making and move quickly to meet the needs of customers and the business.
 Ethical focus on growing revenue sustainably.

 - Product management: Developing product vision and strategy, making sure teams work on the right problems for customers and the business, designing systems to ensure great execution and delivery.
 See my book Making It Right: Product Management For A Startup World for more.

 - Product discovery: Using design thinking to solve user and business problems and improve product/market fit—see my article Usable yet Useless: Why Every Business Needs Product Discovery in A List Apart.